-Fact #6: The treaty that ended the war in Virginia was drafted by a Native American.
+Fact #6: The surrender terms were drafted by a Native American.

 The official copies of the surrender terms signed by Lee and Grant were drafted by Grant’s personal military secretary, Lt.
 Col. Ely S. Parker.
 Parker was a Seneca Indian Chief from New York who had studied law.
 He became friends with Grant after the Mexican-American War, and Grant secured an officer’s commission for him.
 He accompanied Grant to the McLean house on April 9 and witnessed the surrender.
 Parker would eventually rise to the rank of brigadier general.

 Fact #7: Wilmer McLean moved to Appomattox Court House to avoid the war.

 In summer 1861, Wilmer McLean and his family lived in Manassas, Virginia.
 His house was on the outskirts of the battlefield, and was used as Gen. P.G.T.
 Beauregard’s headquarters.
 After the battle, McLean began selling sugar to the Confederate Army, and moved to Appomattox Court House where he believed he would be able to avoid the fighting and the Union occupation, which impeded his work.
 After the war, McLean would famously observe that "The war began in my front yard and ended in my front parlor."